 Due to the perishable and premium nature of Goodfood's products, Goodfood depends on fast and efficient courier services to distribute its product.
-Any prolonged disruption of this courier service could have an adverse effect on the financial condition and results of operations of Goodfood.
+Interruptions, delays or failures in these carrier services could delay or prevent the delivery of products, which may result in significant product inventory losses given the highly perishable nature of our food products and adversely affect our ability to fulfill our customers' orders.
+Any prolonged disruption of these courier services could have an adverse effect on the financial condition and results of operations of Goodfood.
 Rising costs associated with the courier services used by Goodfood to ship its products may also adversely impact the business of Goodfood and its ability to operate profitably.
+In addition, carrier interruptions and delays as a result of the COVID-19 pandemic could impact our ability to deliver orders to our customers in a timely manner.